robbobfrh84/gas-up/README.md

-# gas-db (Google App Scripts with Google Sheets as DB)
+# gas-stack (Google App Scripts with Google Sheets for data storage)
 If you're a front-end developer looking to prototype with logins, databases and APIs: consider some GAS.
 This is a light weight (and uh, free) way to create **live** full-stack web application.

 #### It's all driven through your gmail google drive account.
-* DBs: Google sheets
+* Data Storage: Google sheets
-* API: Lives in the sheet's Google App Scripts > Tool > Script Editor.
+* API: Lives in the Google sheet's App Scripts ( Tool > Script Editor ).
 * See: `gas-db` folder for guides

 ----